Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Introduction

-Most of the previous semantic communication studies \cite{farshbafan2023curriculum, Loc, raha2023, 9252948, bao2023mdvsc, optimizationT, optimizationI, semComMemory, avi} only focused on how data (i.e., image, text, audio) can be transmitted efficiently from transmitter to receiver.
+Most of the previous semantic communication studies \cite{farshbafan2023curriculum, Loc, raha2023, 9252948, bao2023mdvsc, semComMemory, avi} only focused on how data (i.e., image, text, audio) can be transmitted efficiently from transmitter to receiver.
 In the specific context of mmWave beamforming and the challenges posed by environmental changes, semantic communication offers a promising direction.
 In \cite{JsacBeam}, a semantic segmentation module has been used to extract semantic features, and then a ResNet model has been used to predict the optimal beams.
 However, the SOTA semantic segmentation models \cite{kirillov2023segment} are not robust to changes in the RGB images\cite{qiao2023robustness}.
 In another work \cite{semantic_beam}, the authors use semantic masks for predicting optimal beamforming vectors.
 In \cite{SegmentAnything}, the segment anything model (SAM) has been used to extract the semantic masks.
-The segment-anything model (SAM) can provide a more precise mask, leading to greater accuracy in finding the optimal beams.
 However, both studies \cite{semantic_beam, SegmentAnything} focus exclusively on single-user scenarios, and the deep learning models used in these studies \cite{JsacBeam, SegmentAnything} have high parameter counts.
 Consequently, they are not energy efficient and may delay predicting optimal beams.
-Additionally, previous studies have not explored how to maintain reliable communication and high QoS when faced with different environmental challenges.
+Additionally, none of the previous study has explored how to maintain reliable communication and high QoS when faced with different environmental challenges.